code-423n4/2022-12-gogopool-findings/data/RaymondFam-Q.md

 -	/// @notice Verifies that the minipool related the the given node ID is able to a validator
 +	/// @notice Verifies that the minipool related to the given node ID is able to become a validator
 ```
-## 5% annual calculated on a daily interval not precised enough
+## 5% annual calculated on a daily interval not fully precised
 [File: ProtocolDAO.sol#L41](https://github.com/code-423n4/2022-12-gogopool/blob/main/contracts/contract/ProtocolDAO.sol#L41)

 The max safe integer for JavaScript without losing precision is `(2^53 – 1)`, which is [around 9 quadrillion](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER#:~:text=The%20Number.,larger%20integers%2C%20consider%20using%20BigInt%20.).
 As such, the code line linked above that entails 19 digits will not be fully accurate.